Family Medicine Clerkship

 Clinical Experiential Director & Course Directors

-Dr. David Sperling is clinical experiential director for the Family Medicine Clerkship, M3 clerkships course director and in collaboration with Dr. Susan Labuda Schrop, M3 clerkships course co-director, provides oversight for the clerkship.
-In his role as clinical experiential director, Dr. Sperling is responsible for ensuring that implementation of the Family Medicine Clerkship curriculum is consistent across all teaching sites.
+Dr. David Sperling is Clinical Experiential Director for the Family Medicine Clerkship, and Senior Director of Clinical Experiential Learning, and in collaboration with Dr. Susan Nofziger, Director of M3 Clinical Experiences, provides oversight for the clerkship providing oversight for the clerkship.
+In his role as Clinical Experiential Director, Dr. Sperling is responsible for ensuring that implementation of the Family Medicine Clerkship curriculum is comparable across all teaching sites.

 David M. Sperling, M.D.